 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Oak Hill, Tennessee's basic financial statements.
-The introductory section, the schedule of capital assets by function and activity, the schedule of changes in capital assets, the schedule of cash and cash equivalents and investments, and the schedule of insurance coverage are presented for purposes of additional analysis and are not required as part of the basic financial statements.
+The introductory section, the schedule of state financial assistance, the schedule of capital assets by function and activity, the schedule of changes in capital assets, the schedule of cash and cash equivalents and investments, and the schedule of insurance coverage are presented for purposes of additional analysis and are not required as part of the basic financial statements.

-The schedule of capital assets by function and activity, the schedule of changes in capital assets, and the schedule of cash and cash equivalents and investments are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of state financial assistance, the schedule of capital assets by function and activity, the schedule of changes in capital assets, and the schedule of cash and cash equivalents and investments are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of capital assets by function and activity, the schedule of changes in capital assets, and the schedule of cash and cash equivalents and investments are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the schedule of state financial assistance, the schedule of capital assets by function and activity, the schedule of changes in capital assets, and the schedule of cash and cash equivalents and investments are fairly stated in all material respects in relation to the basic financial statements as a whole.